Environment

 Substances of concern and substances of very high concern E2-5

-Emissions of fluoride, dust, sulfur dioxide and greenhouse gases from production processes are classified as substances of very high concern in Norðurál’s operations.
+Emissions of fluoride, dust, sulfur dioxide, and greenhouse gases from production processes are classified as substances of very high concern in Norðurál’s operations.
 Emissions of these substances are provided in the table on the company’s Green Accounting as total emissions and as emissions per production unit.
-See more in the section on Norðurál’s Resource inflows, E5-4 below.
+See more in the section on Norðurál’s resource inflows, E5-4 below.

 Anticipated financial effects from pollution-related impacts, risks and opportunities E2-6

-If an environmental incident occurs which results in environmental pollution, it will involve costs for minimizing the extent and impact and possible mitigation measures.
+If an environmental incident occurs that results in environmental pollution, it will involve costs for minimizing the extent and impact and possible mitigation measures.
 Responses to environmental incidents are defined in Norðurál’s emergency response plan.

 Policies related to water and marine resources E3-1